Hola! What’s the first thing that comes to mind when you think of Mexico?

 Okay, we’ve convinced ourselves to revisit Mazatlan!

-That’s it for our list of the best Mexican beach towns
+That’s it for our list of the best Mexican resort towns with beaches!

 As you can see, there are places for every taste and budget on this list.